-Today’s post comes from Graeme Blake, a 177 scorer and professional LSAT tutor who has also done curriculum development for 7Sage.
+Today’s post comes from Graeme Blake, a 177 scorer and professional LSAT tutor.
 Having made some of the best LSAT explanations on the market, Graeme knows his LSATs cold.
 To help you crush LSAT, here is some of the key LSAT knowledge Graeme picked up from creating thousands of LSAT explanations.

 Five Things I Learned While Writing Thousands of LSAT Explanations by Graeme Blake

 The LSAT is tricky, no doubt about it.
 But there are patterns.
 You’ve surely noticed this when taking timed sections.
 Sometimes you can’t quite put your finger on it, but you notice things that feel familiar.
 Of course, when you only see a small volume of questions, there are things that escape your notice.

 I’ve looked at far more LSAT questions than any human should expose themselves to.
 I’m the author of the Hacking the LSAT series, and the creator of LSAT Hacks, a site of free explanations for the LSAT.
 While making these (and a couple other sets of explanations), I’ve explained over 2500 LSAT questions.

 When you look at that LSAT questions, in depth, you can’t help but notice things.
 Here are the five most surprising things I’ve learned.

 1. Logical Reasoning question types really do matter

 I didn’t think this was true.
 But the more I look at logical reasoning, the more I realize that you must know what the different question types are asking you.
 And I mean really know it.
 Each question type has a strategy that works best.
 Knowing these strategies, cold, is what separates those scoring 165+ from those scoring lower.
 I find far too many students haven’t taken the time to internalize what each question is asking.